WhenTheyCry96/dl_seminar/README.md

 What things you need to install the software and how to install them.
 If it is possible to use the latest version of them, use the latest version.
+It is highly recommended to Use [Google Colab](https://colab.research.google.com)
 ```
 [name]                  [version]
 python                   3.5.2